-Key Dealership Performance Metrics You Should Be Tracking in 2023
+Key Dealership Performance Metrics You Should Be Tracking in 2024

-Are you a dealership owner or sales department manager wondering what dealership performance metrics you should be tracking in 2023?
 In this blog, we outline some key performance metrics you should be tracking, with the help of industry experts with 20+ years of experience.

 As a dealership owner, it’s essential to have the right information at the right time.
 Keeping up-to-date with data allows you to reach your goals and hit your targets.
 Knowing which metrics to track can be overwhelming which is why we spoke with Bob Clements to hear his list for the top metrics your general and sales managers should know.